Walking Tour

 Dawson Creek's once muddy, frontier-style streets had given way to "broad main thoroughfares," and the town boasted "a broad variety of business places, catering to the varied wants of buyers seeking everything from a dinner jacket to a souvenir to a ponderous piece of industrial machinery."3

-This economic prosperity was built upon the town's strategic positioning as a transportation hub for Canada's far northwest and Alaska.
+This economic prosperity was built upon the town's strategic location as a transportation hub for Canada's far northwest and Alaska.
 Major trucking companies set up their headquarters in the town, and a new railway, the Pacific Great Eastern, at last linked Dawson Creek with the rest of British Columbia.
-Natural gas was beginning to be found in the region, a sure sign of things to come.
-Dawson Creek was the first community in British Columbia to be supplied with natural gas.
+Natural gas was beginning to be found in the region, a sure sign of things to come; Dawson Creek was the first community in British Columbia to be supplied with natural gas.

-Yet above all, "agriculture is still the backbone of the district's economy," wrote the Chamber of Commerce, "and Dawson Creek serves as supply centre for this rich sprawling farm country."4
+Yet above all, "agriculture is still the backbone of the district's economy," wrote the Chamber of Commerce, "and "Dawson Creek serves as supply centre for this rich sprawling farm country."4

 15. The Hotels